Fancy a taste of the European lifestyle in 2023?

 You’ll also need to present documents from your company (including incorporation certificate and shareholders’ register), so the Finnish authorities can evaluate its profitability.

-It’s a great time to be a digital nomad!
+2023 is a great time to be a digital nomad!

 European countries (as well as countries worldwide) are taking advantage of the new wave of remote workers by introducing a range of new digital nomad visas.